Math 221 / Multivariable Calculus

 Homework: Many homework problems will generally be assigned at each class meeting.
 Two of these problems will be singled out as problems to be collected.
 Every Tuesday (except for the four test days), these (approximately 8) problems will be turned in and some (not all) of them will be graded.
 However, it should be noted that it will not be sufficient for you to do only those problems which are singled out for collection.
 It is expected that you will do all of the assigned problems.
 I believe that doing so is necessary for learning the material well enough to pass the tests.

-Final Grade: Your final grade will be based on one of the two grading schemes.
+Final Grade: Your final grade will be based on one of these two grading schemes.
+Both schemes add up to 100%.
+I will compute your grade both ways and give you whichever grade is higher.

 Drop Lowest Test: